State continuity of the Baltic states: Lithuania

-Unlike Estonia and Latvia, Lithuania proclaimed the Re-Establishment of the State of Lithuania on 11 March 1990 without a period of transition.
+Lithuania adopted a Resolution on the Liquidation of the 1939 Germany–USSR Agreements and their Consequences on 7 February 1990.
+Unlike Estonia and Latvia, Lithuania proclaimed the Re-Establishment of the State of Lithuania on 11 March 1990 without a transitional period.
 The act emphasised the 1918 act and the 1920 resolution for the purposes of constitutional continuity.
+Also, for a brief period during the voting, the Supreme Council temporarily restored the 1938 Constitution of Lithuania.
 The Congress of Soviets adopted a resolution on 15 March 1990 in which Lithuania's decision violated the Constitution of the Soviet Union.
-Lithuania adopted a Resolution on the Liquidation of the 1939 Germany–USSR Agreements and their Consequences on 7 February 1990.
-The Constitutional Court of Lithuania decided the Constitution of 1938 had been suspended in 1940 and proceeded to reintroduce it.
-At the same time the Court recognised that it was impossible to reconstruct the system as it had existed in 1940.
+At the same time, the Supreme Council recognised that it was impossible to reconstruct the system as it had existed in 1940.
 The new Constitution was adopted on 25 October 1992.

-Since then, Lithuania's arguments against the validity of the annexation have focused on Smetona's actions after the occupation.
+Since then, Lithuania's official arguments against the validity of the annexation have focused on Smetona's actions after the occupation.
 Smetona left the country on 14 June, soon after the troops arrived, and transferred his powers on an interim basis to Prime Minister Antanas Merkys, who stood first in the line of succession to the presidency.
 On 15 June, Merkys announced he had deposed Smetona and was now president in his own right.
 On 17 June, the Soviets forced Merkys to appoint the more pliant Justas Paleckis as prime minister.
-Merkys himself resigned under Soviet pressure later on 17 June, making Paleckis acting president.
-Lithuania now maintains that Smetona never resigned, rendering Merkys' takeover of the presidency illegal.
-Therefore, Lithuania claims that all actions leading to the Soviet annexation were ipso facto void.
+Merkys himself resigned under Soviet pressure later that day, making Paleckis acting president.
+Lithuania now maintains that Smetona never resigned, rendering Merkys' takeover of the presidency illegal and unconstitutional.
+Therefore, Lithuania does not recognize Merkys or Paleckis as legitimate presidents, and claims that all actions leading to the Soviet annexation were ipso facto void.

 Baltic state continuity and international law

 The Montevideo Convention in 1933 was an attempt to list a legal concept of statehood.
 According to the definition the state has to have a territory, a permanent population, an effective government and the capacity to enter into international relations.
 However, already during the interwar period, the interpretation and application of the criteria were far from easy, such as the case of Åland.
 The concept of statehood in international law cannot be explained by mere reference to the Montevideo Convention.
-Decision on statehood are taken in given circumstances and at the moment in time.
+Decisions on statehood are taken in given circumstances and at the moment in time.

 The Baltic states also base their claim to state continuity on two additional rules; the prohibition of the use of force in international relations and the right to self-determination, as expressed in free and fair elections.
-The former rule was the Baltic states' answer to Soviet claims that they had to follow the process of secession under the Soviet Constitution of 1977; the Baltic states argued that they only joined as the result of a forcible occupation.
+The former rule was the Baltic states' answer to Soviet claims that they had to follow the process of secession under the Soviet Constitution of 1977.
+The Baltic states argued that they joined only as the result of a forcible occupation.
+They add that the elections to the "People's Parliaments" were illegal, unconstitutional and fraudulent, and that the legislatures served only to rubber-stamp the occupation.